 Never perform field exercises

 Do not do “Field Sobriety Tests!”
-FSTs include:
+The NHTSA Standardized FSTs are:

 - Nine step walk and turn